KyleGarver/DNDCharacters/BaseSheet.md

 Captain of the a [Avarosan](https://leagueoflegends.fandom.com/wiki/Avarosan) Scouts.
 Their current assignment is to Guard the borders for Noxian warbands.
 Following the steps of their father.
 - Awkwardly loyal to Ashe?
 - Might have a crush on Braum.
+Maybe a little bit of IceBorn.
+Not full blood.

 # Questions for Alignment
 - Is you character a hero? => Has seen his fair share of battles.